PnS2018/pns2018.github.com/session_03.md

 __Remark__: To be exact, differentiable models are the largest family of DL models.
 However, there are DL models that are not differentiable and do not use SGD to optimize (e.g., some Reinforcement Learning algorithms).

-In this module, we only investigates _Deep Neural Networks_ that represent the state-of-the-art performance among Deep Learning models.

 ## Artificial Neuron

 Artificial Neural Networks (ANNs) are machine learning models that are inspired by neuroscience findings and are constructed by a mathematical abstraction of functionality of biological neurons.

-An artificial neuron receives a vector of input $$\mathbf{x}$$, and the output is determined by the activation function of the _weighted_ sum of the iput vector and an optional bias value..
+An artificial neuron receives a vector of input $$\mathbf{x}$$, and the output is determined by the activation function of the _weighted_ sum of the input vector and an optional bias value.
 Popular choices of activation functions are

 $$
 \begin{cases}